EthanRosenthal/website-source/content/blog/starting-shutting-quickly/index.md

 With all that said, this experience was much harder than I would have expected, and I quit so early!
 It is really difficult to work by yourself, day-in and day-out.
 A co-founder would have helped, immensely.
 Constant rejections from product pitches is an impressive confidence destroyer.
 Combine this with coding by yourself, where you get stuck on _everything_, and you've got a cocktail of misery.

 When I would talk about the difficulty of the experience to other people, they were all extremely supportive and encouraged me to keep going.
 On one hand, this is nice and supportive and everything else you would want.
 On the other hand, they are not the ones who have to _live_ the experience.
-It all conjures an odd paradox of emotion.
+Sometimes I would wish people would stop being supportive and instead encourage me to quit.

 ## The End?

 Since I pulled the plug, [Arthur AI](https://www.arthur.ai/) [raised](https://techcrunch.com/2019/12/11/arthur-announces-3-3m-seed-to-monitor-machine-learning-model-performance/) a healthy Seed round.
 They have a platform for monitoring machine learning models in production.
 They appear to focus on enterprise clients.
 AWS also [released](https://aws.amazon.com/blogs/aws/amazon-sagemaker-model-monitor-fully-managed-automatic-monitoring-for-your-machine-learning-models/) a monitoring component to Sagemaker.
-There appear to be a couple other startups in this space, too.
+It looks like there are a [couple](https://www.superwise.ai/) [other](https://hydrosphere.io/) [startups](https://www.orbit.dessa.com/) in this space, too.
 I'm excited to see what happens.

 After freelance consulting and grinding on this startup, I was tired.
 I took a job at a large, stable company.
 I shutdown most of my running systems on AWS that were costing me fixed money.
 All of the code sits in a couple repos on GitHub.
 I might leave it there.
 It would be cool to open source it, as a single-tenant solution that can be deployed within ones own cloud.
 This requires refactoring of the code and the removal of AWS managed services.
 Even so, the system has never really been tested at a company, and there are definitely some missing pieces.
 For now, I am going to [enjoy](https://youtu.be/R8vqs5fEEVw) my time off before I start my job.